Itinerary

 Osaka

 This is your final day in Japan.
-At the appropriate time, make your own way to the airport for your flight home or head out on any independent travel you have planned.
+At the appropriate time, make your own way to the airport for your flight home or head out to start your own independent travels.

 - Accommodation